LCSB-BioCore/COBREXA.jl/docs/src/basic_analysis.md

 # Optimization Based Analysis
 A selection of standard COBRA functions have been implemented to make basic model analysis more convenient.
+Additionally, `CobraTools.jl` allows you to easily formulate your own optimization problems using the structure of a constraint based model.
+This makes it easy to experiment with custom algorithms etc.

 ## Flux balance analysis (FBA)
 Flux balance analysis solves the linear program,